 If you have not previously conducted a fire risk assessment, we will audit your premises and send you a comprehensive (and easy to navigate) written report with recommendations to reduce the risk of fire and help you comply with your legal responsibilities.

-If you are selling or buying a residential property which is over 18 metres high and it has external cladding, you may be required to provide a report to your solicitor or lender to satisfy MHCLG guidance notes.
-Our registered assessors can guide you through the process, conduct a risk assessment and provide you with a written report.
+If you are selling a residential or commercial property, you may be required to provide a report to satisfy a lender.
+We can guide you through the process, conduct a fire related risk assessment, and provide you with the written documentation which you will need.

 We provide consultation services to other professionals in the building and building services industry.